krisquigley/krisquigley.github.io/source/2017-01-22-using-docker-for-development-rails.md

       - '6379'
 ```

-##### BusyBox for Gem storage
-For storing our Gem files, we are going to use Busybox.
-BusyBox is tiny image which contains stripped down versions of many UNIX utilities, we are only using it to store our gems and so want to keep things as light as possible.

-We also define a volume for persistence outside of the image, this will make sure that our Gems stay persisted.
+##### Volumes
+For storing our Gem files, we are going to use the volumes directive.
+Volumes are defined at the root level of our `docker-compose` file.
+Volumes, at the very least, allow us to define persistent storage locations so that we can access data again leter, even after our containers have been destoye.

+Here we are only going to be using it for our gems.
+You might also add more volumes to store postgres and redis data for example.
+We will do exactly that in part 2 of the series for our production environment.

 ```
-  expence_box:
-    image: busybox
 volumes:
-      - /box
+  gem_cache:
 ```

 You should now have the following complete `docker-compose.yml` file in your root directory: